-an EAS report or basic consultation report that is less than one year old;
+an EAS report or basic consultation report that is less than one year old.

-a typing score of at least 30 words per minute (wpm)—or a waiver of the typing speed from ATU; and

-a valid service authorization.

-To refer a customer to train using braille products (including braille displays and notetakers), the VR counselor must also include:

-A braille reading speed score of at least 50 words per minute (wpm); or

-A waiver of the braille speed from ATU.

 The trainer must not provide services until the VR counselor sends a referral packet with a valid service authorization to the trainer.

 The trainer must:

 maintain a one-to-one trainer-to-customer ratio;